-Part art, part science, roasting requires experience, control and quick reflexes.
+Part art and part science, roasting requires experience, control, and quick reflexes.
 The roasting approach has a profound impact on the fragrance, taste, aroma, sweetness, acidity and body of the coffee.
 The roast must be matched to the coffee varietal, as different beans require more or less heat and shorter or longer roasting to develop their optimal flavors.

 To produce Crimson Cup’s awesome coffee, Roast Master Dave Rochus supervises the roasting of each bean on one of four gas-fired drum coffee roasters.
 Drum coffee roasters work kind of like clothes dryers, rotating to keep the beans tumbling in hot air.
 Crimson Cup’s roasters include: